The global settings are to be used for all game modes unless otherwise specified in the game modes specific section.

 The hosting team is responsible for setting up a private lobby match with the correct settings and the correct map.
 If the hosting team starts the game with the wrong settings, it will result in penalties for that map/mode.
 Please refer to the Penalties section of this rules page.

+All matches in this tournament will be played using the custom match lobby.
 Players must select "eSports Mode" when creating a private lobby.

 Pre-Match Timer: 15 Seconds